-Early morning is the best time to have fruits.
-Do not consume fruits immediately after a meal or with a meal, as this would disturb the sugar levels and fructose in fruits converts into glucose and turns to fat.
-Some fruits like an unripe litchi have certain enzymes which are toxic and should not be consumed empty stomach.
-Citrus fruits may cause acidity in some people whose PH level is on higher side so they should avoid citrus in morning, for example – oranges.
+Early morning is the best time to have them.
+Do not consume these immediately after a meal or with a meal, as this would disturb the sugar levels and fructose in fruits converts into glucose and turns to fat.
+Some of them like an unripe litchi have certain enzymes which are toxic and should not be consumed empty stomach.
+Citrus ones may cause acidity in some people whose PH level is on higher side so they should avoid citrus in morning, for example – oranges.
 Before bed: milk, nuts or herbal teas are better than fruits to calm hunger cravings.
-But in case nothing is available, do not starve and enjoy a fruit as an healthy option.
+But in case nothing is available, do not starve and enjoy them as a healthy option.

 Fruit juice, shakes or smoothies?

 Converting anything into juice, shake or smoothie robs it of antioxidants.
 Besides, high levels of fructose in the body can lead to cardiovascular disease and other problems.
 Prefer raw over blended fruits.

 Depends on your appetite.
 1 apple is digested within 20 mins and this much quantity is enough (with a handful of nuts) before a workout for example.
 Fill your stomach by 80% , do not overeat.
 Moderation is the key.

 These are not a magic that will lead to weight loss.
 It really depends on how much and and at what time you are eating it.
 Eg.- mango or banana consumed with a meal leads to fat gain; same fruit in the morning helps with a bloat free stomach.